Ecuador Passport Ranking

-The Ecuadorian passport currently ranks on the 55th place according to the Guide visa index.
+The Ecuadorian passport currently ranks on the 55th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 91 countries.
 This grants it an overall medium mobility score.
 Ecuadorian passport holders have visa-free access and visas on arrival to countries such as Singapore, Russia, China, Brazil and Turkey.
 Ecuadorian citizens require a visa to enter about 135 destinations in the world.
 This involves some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 The Republic of Ecuador is a former Spanish colony consisting of 24 provinces.
 The most important provinces are Guayas, Pichincha and Manabí.
 The total surface area of Ecuador is 283,561 square kilometers.
 The country is situated in West South America bordered by Peru, Colombia and the Pacific Ocean.
 The nation’s terrain can be divided in 3 types.
 In the central highlands you have the Sierra; jungles are on the East and costal plains near the ocean.
 Its climate is very diverse due to the various elevations.
 It is tropical along the coast and jungle and becomes cooler inland.

 The overall population is over 17 million people.
 The capital of the country is Quito.
 The most populous city however is Guayaquil with more than 2.6 million inhabitants.
 The country’s largest international airport is Mariscal Sucre International Airport (UIO) with 5.1 million annual passengers.
 This makes it the 20th busiest airport in South America.
 It is named after independence leader Antonio José de Sucre.
 The airport provides access to destinations in the Americas and Europe.